 - 1/2 teaspoon white pepper

-- pinch nutmeg or a few swipes from a microplane
+- pinch ground nutmeg or a few swipes from a microplane

-- 4 ounces Gruyère cheese; grated, or substitute Swiss
+- 4 (1 cup) ounces Gruyère cheese; grated, or substitute Swiss

 Preheat oven to 375 degrees and adjust oven rack to the center position.
 Gently press a square of aluminum foil into the pie shell; evenly distribute 1 cup or 12 ounces of ceramic pie weights over foil (you can also use dried beans).
 Bake for 20 minutes.
 Carefully remove foil and weights by gathering sides of foil and pulling up and out.
 Be careful – it helps to have a large bowl ready to deposit the foil into.

 Have the filling ready when the crust comes out of the oven – you will want to put the ingredients into the WARM pie shell.
 (If you have a cold shell, put it in the oven for a few minutes to heat.)
 While the crust is baking, cook bacon as desired: pan, oven or microwave.
-I preslice it cold, cook, then drain.
+Try chopping it, then frying it for a quick option.

 In a medium bowl, whisk together eggs, yolks, cream, salt, pepper and nutmeg.